 Note: The $157,500 and $315,000 taxable household income limits are the end of the 24% marginal tax rate using 2018 as the base year.
 These numbers are indexed each year.
 Said in another way, if your taxable household income exceeds the 24% marginal tax bracket, then you trigger the secondary Section 199A tests and possible limits.

-Self-employment taxes will still be calculated on the net business income before the Section 199A deduction since the deduction is taken separately in Line 10 on Page 1 of your individual tax return (Form 1040) for the 2020 tax year.
+Self-employment taxes will still be calculated on the net business income before the Section 199A deduction since the deduction is taken separately on Line 13 on Page 1 of your individual tax return (Form 1040) for the 2020 tax year.
 Therefore, you could earn $100,000 and deduct $20,000 under Section 199A, but still pay self-employment taxes on $100,000.

 Section 199A Pass-Thru Optimization